Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Introduction

 Modern electric grids are seeing an influx of distributed energy resources (DERs) and smart technologies like battery electric vehicles (BEVs) at the distribution level \cite{IEA} \cite{NAS} \cite{derreport}.
 These new resources and technologies present opportunities to achieve climate goals, amongst other benefits; however, they also present new challenges as system planners attempt to build out the infrastructure required to incorporate these assets while maintaining grid reliability and resiliency \cite{NAS} \cite{derreport}.

-System planners use tools that are generally limited to traditional methods like three-phase power flow, which outputs nodal voltages and line/transformer flows under different feasible operating conditions \cite{derreport}.
-Three-phase power flow will struggle to adequately assess the challenges presented by BEV and DER growth because scenarios requiring upgrades might fail to converge due to an infeasible network with unsatisfied AC network constraints.
-For example, simulation alone cannot identify optimal locations for needed infrastructure upgrades that will increase electric load, like fast charging stations, or areas of weakness due to insufficient reactive power compensation in the network.
-Tools for distribution grid power flow offer limited, if any, optimization capabilities \cite{derreport}.
+System planners use tools generally limited to traditional methods like three-phase power flow, which outputs nodal voltages and line/transformer flows under different feasible operating conditions \cite{derreport}.
+Three-phase power flow will struggle to adequately assess the challenges presented by BEV and DER growth because scenarios requiring upgrades will fail to converge for infeasible networks that cannot satisfy AC network constraints.
+For example, simulation alone cannot identify optimal locations for necessary infrastructure upgrades due to rapid electrification or lack of reactive power in weak areas of the network.
+Currently available tools for distribution grid power flow offer limited, if any, optimization capabilities \cite{derreport}.
 New distribution planning tools and capabilities are needed that are capable of running optimizations while satisfying three-phase AC unbalanced network constraints.
 These new tools will help system planners make optimal decisions on updating and installing new infrastructure when combined with operational, financial, and policy constraints \cite{SCE}.

-While availability of such complete three-phase power flow tools are limited, three-phase optimization is an active and broad research area \cite{DGcommittee}.
+While the availability of such complete three-phase power flow tools is limited, three-phase optimization is an active and broad research area \cite{DGcommittee}.
 Several optimization approaches are targeted to three-phase optimal power flow (OPF), which typically minimizes economic dispatch subject to network constraints.
 These OPF methods have often been formulated using power balance network equations as seen in \cite{gill}, which applies OPF to active distribution networks.
 The authors in \cite{Dall} extend traditional power-balance constrained OPF to include slack variables that indicate constraint violations when there is no feasible solution.
-Other three-phase optimizations include technical objectives, like those that minimize losses \cite{Ochoa}, while still being subject to network equality constraints.
+Other three-phase optimizations include technical objectives, like those that minimize losses \cite{Ochoa}, while satisfying network equality constraints.